This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For thousands of years, grapevines have been vastly used for cultivation of fruit, juice, jams and, of course, wine.

 Why are grapes a healthy snack?
-They can make a good daily addition to your diet, whether eaten whole or consumed as juice or wine, since they’re a good source of nutrients, including antioxidants, fiber, vitamin K and vitamin C.
+They can make a good daily addition to your diet, whether eaten whole or consumed as juice, since they’re a good source of nutrients, including antioxidants, fiber, vitamin K and vitamin C.

 Here’s more about some of the many benefits of grapes: